mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** A teacher and his teaching.

-**Same person:** ... and his teaching – Dogen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?
+**Same person:** ... and his teaching – Dōgen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?

 **Katagiri Roshi:** Mmm hmm.
 I think so; that is the best way.